ElizaLo/Product-Management-and-Leadership/README.md

     - **If:** Need to focus
     - **Then:** Turn off alert

+#### Pomodoro technique

+The tool’s name is the Italian word for tomato, and comes from its creator, Francesco Cirillo.
+It’s based on a tomato-shaped kitchen timer he used to stay focused on his work as a university student.

+The Pomodoro technique means working within strict time limits.
+Here’s how it works.

+- If the Pomodoro starts, then spend 25 minutes focused on a task.
+- If 25 minutes pass, then take a mandatory five-minute break.
+- If you get interrupted (or interrupt yourself), then you have to start over.

 ### Improve on Productivity

 Manage your own and the team's workload and energy levels to maximize outputs, quality delivery and personal wellbeing.